Location

 Program Description

-Get ready to explore all the wonders of Costa Rica and immerse yourself in Pura Vida.
-In Costa Rica FLOW: VIDA students will engage in the lifestyle and dietary approaches of indigenous and diverse cultural groups that contribute to longevity and lifelong well-being.
-In this cross-country tour, students will experience the agricultural and rich culinary traditions of different regions while also engaging in mindfulness and physical activity practices.
+Get ready to explore the vibrant wonders of Costa Rica and fully immerse yourself in the spirit of Pura Vida.
+Through Costa Rica FLOW: VIDA, students will explore the lifestyle and dietary practices of indigenous and culturally diverse communities that promote longevity and lifelong well-being.
+The program offers hands-on experiences with the country’s rich agricultural and culinary traditions— including farm tours, regional cooking classes, and opportunities to learn the secrets of healthy aging from Nicoya’s renowned centenarians.
+Students will also engage in hikes, mindfulness practices, and water excursions that foster a deep connection with Costa Rica’s breathtaking natural beauty.

 Location Description